HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### The Submit Attachment Operation Payload

-The attachments and metadata needed to associate the attachment to the claim or prior authorization are in the $submit-attachments payload, a [Parameters] resource.
+The attachments and metadata needed to associate the attachment to the claim or prior authorization are in the [`$submit-attachment`] payload, a [Parameters] resource.

 ~~~
 {% include_relative includelines filename='Parameters-cdex-parameters-example3.json' start=0 count=3 linenumber=true rel=true %}
 ~~~

 ##### Tracking ID and Indicating a Claim or Prior Authorization
-The TrackingId parameter represents the identifier that ties the attachments to the claim or prior authorization.
+The "TrackingId" parameter represents the identifier that ties the attachments to the claim or prior authorization.
 It is often referred to as the "re-association tracking control number".
 The operation must indicate whether the attachments are for claim or prior authorization.
 These data elements are taken from the CDex request as follows:

 |Data Element|CDex Request Attachment Task Profile Element|CDex #submit-attachment Parameter|
 |---|---|---|